wouterwln/NeuralFactorTrees/README.md

 Please make sure to install pytorch and dgl by hand (pip), since these depend on CUDA versions.

 ## Project Overview
-This repository contains code to build and train a Neural Markov Tree .
+This repository contains code to build and train a Neural Markov Tree.
 By parameterizing a Gibbs Distribution that factorizes over a Markov Network we are able to estimate the joint probability distribution over vertex labels.
 The project is structured as follows: `train.py` contains the training logic, which invokes `model/graph_pruning.py`, which contains the actual module.
 Elementary submodules are hidden in `model/modules.py` such that `model/graph_pruning.py` only contains the novel graph pruning